What it’s Actually Like to Be a CEO

 And it is intense.
 If you have a large team, you may only speak individually to a given team member once every few months, or even years.
 To you, it’s a brisk comment as you’re rushing to a high-stakes meeting with a splitting headache and have got a thousand things on your mind, and you’ve forgotten it one minute later - to them, every word you say could be remembered (or misremembered) for years and have a potentially profound effect on their view of you and the organization.
 When you say something that bears on them, the effect is even more intense.
 Because rightly or wrongly they feel you have ultimate power over their livelihood, so all their fears and insecurities as well as hopes and dreams can get engaged with what you say.
 For these reasons, a lot of CEOs try to be “Chief Encouraging Officer” and only say positive things to most staff.
 Saying something negative, even if it’s fair feedback, can have disastrous consequences and generate deep antipathy in some cases.

 But, you say, you can’t be a good leader if you want to be liked all the time right?
-If you try and please everyone you won’t get anything done.
+If you try and please everyone (which is often actually impossible anyway) you won’t get anything done.

 This is where the board comes in.
 CEOs are not the boss, unless it’s a 100% privately owned company.
 The board is the boss, and the CEO is an employee like everyone else.
 In the nonprofit sector the board is typically a group of people who are required by law to be somewhat independent, which means they don’t have much skin in the game in the organization.
 That means that if anyone targets them with some kind of leverage or actual or threatened bad publicity, they are faced with a cost benefit analysis that is heavily weighted towards making the problem go away.
 If the threat is big enough, it’s often far easier for them to rein in or fire a CEO than it is to take the heat for supporting them.
 In the nonprofit sector, boards are infamously controversy averse and risk-allergic, which massively constrains the scope for CEOs to fire people, innovate and take risks, or make enemies.
 For a board, the CEO is almost always expendable.